You have successfully joined our subscriber list.

 March 19, 2022 Jonah Aline Daniel

-This Spring (5782), as part of our Ritual Box offerings, we collaboratively developed a collection of Disability Justice themed Haggadah Supplements for inclusion in a Passover Seder.
+In Spring 5782, as part of our Ritual Box offerings, we collaboratively developed a collection of Disability Justice themed Haggadah Supplements for inclusion in a Passover Seder.
 If you ordered a Ritual Box from us, you received specially printed versions of these supplements.
+These supplements were re-released in Spring 5783 in honor of collaborator mads deshazo.

 Here is a link to the evolving Google Doc: tinyurl.com/nbchaggadah.
 Here's a 'text only' version of the Google Doc: tinyurl.com/nbchaggadahtext.
 Both Google Doc versions have screen reader, braille and screen magnifier support enabled.
 We will add resources and materials to the Google Doc supplements as they come across our desk but the main offerings will be staying the same.